 With another SAML identity provider as the Duo SSO authentication source, Duo SSO immediately redirects the login attempt to that SAML IdP for primary authentication.
 Users do not see the Duo SSO primary login screen.

 Successful verification of your primary credentials by Active Directory or a SAML IdP redirects back to Duo.
 Complete Duo two-factor authentication when prompted and then you'll return to the VPN service to complete the login process.

 *Universal Prompt experience shown.

 You can also log into Ivanti Connect Secure using Duo Central, our cloud-hosted portal which allows users to access all of their applications in one spot.
 Link to Ivanti Connect Secure in Duo Central by adding it as an application tile.
-Once the tile has been added, log into Duo Central and click the tile for Ivanti Connect Secure.
+Once the tile has been added, log into Duo Central and click the tile for IdP-initiated authentication to Ivanti Connect Secure.

 Pulse Secure mobile or Ivanti Secure Access Client desktop apps will redirect you to authenticate to Duo Single Sign-On.